The Starter’s Guide to Using Cold Frame in Gardening

 cold-frame gardening

 Imagine if you can have a fresh green salad in February or some juicy red tomatoes in November.
-Sounds like a dream doesn’t it?
+Sounds like a dream, doesn’t it?
 Maybe you’ve heard of it.
 Maybe you’ve seen it.
-Maybe… it’s cold frame gardening.
+Maybe… it’s cold-frame gardening.

-What is cold frame gardening?
+What is a cold frame gardening?

-The whole idea of the cold frame’s structure is to protect the plants from the harsh conditions of late autumn, winter, and early spring.
-It shelters the green life from snow, rain, strong winds, hail and ice.
-Thanks to the window roof it also collects sunlight and warmth, keeping them inside the frame for a longer time.
+Thanks to the window roof, it also collects sunlight and warmth, keeping them inside the frame for a longer time.
 A cold frame structure usually keeps a difference of 5 to 10 degrees between the inside and outside environment.

 • Can be used when you don’t have enough space for a greenhouse;